/

 How Does it Compare to 2023?

 It's noteworthy that the rate for driving in service of charitable organizations remains unchanged at 14 cents per mile, as set by statute.
-While there's an overall increase in the business use rate, other categories witness variations, highlighting the dynamic nature of IRS mileage rates influenced by factors like operating costs and statutory regulations.
+While the business use rate increases overall, other categories witness variations, highlighting the dynamic nature of IRS mileage rates influenced by factors like operating costs and statutory regulations.

 The IRS evaluates several elements to establish the standard mileage rates, which include: